Two fluid anisotropic dark energy models in a scale invariant theory: Introduction

+Observations from type Ia Supernova, Baryon Acoustic Oscillations (BAO), X-ray clusters, large scale structure have confirmed the late time cosmic speed up phenomena \cite{Riess98, Allen04, Ein05}.
+A hypothetical fluid with almost static density and a negative pressure called dark energy is responsible for this phenomena.
+In theoretical front, dark energy is usually modelled through a cosmological constant.
+Because of the puzzles like fine tuning and coincidence problem many dynamically evolving dark energy candidates have been proposed.
+These dark energy candidates dynamically evolve with cosmic time.
+Alternative geometrical approaches have also been developed to address the cosmic speed up phenomenon \cite{Nojiri03, Harko11, Harko10, Nojiri05, Bamba12}.
+Even though the dark energy and cosmic acceleration has triggered a good deal of research interest in recent time, dark energy still remains as a mystery.

 Besides the issue of late time cosmic acceleration, the observed anisotropy in temperature power spectrum has triggered much attention in recent times.
 According to the the standard cosmological model ($\Lambda$CDM model), the universe is mostly flat and spatially isotropic.
-Also, the precise measurements of the CMB temperature anisotropy from Wilkinson Microwave Anisotropy Probe (WMAP) are consistent with the standard cosmological model \cite{Hinshaw09}.
-However, there remains some anomaly at large scale such as (i)observed large scale velocity flows than prediction , (ii) a statistically significant alignment and planarity of the CMB quadrupole and octupole modes and (iii) the observed large scale alignment in the quasar polarization vectors \cite{Antoniou12}.
-Recent data from Planck collaboration show a slight red-shift of the primordial power spectrum from the exact scale invariance \cite{Ade14, Ade13a, Ade13b,Ade13c}.
-Planck data clearly shows that, at least at low multipoles $\Lambda$CDM model does not fit well to the temperature power spectrum \cite{Ade13a}.
-Measurements from WMAP also predict an asymmetric expansion with one direction expanding differently from the other two transverse direction at equatorial plane which signals a non trivial topology of the large scale geometry of the universe \cite{Buiny06, Wata09, SKT14}.
-Recently, some anisotropic plane symmetric models have been proposed to address such issues \cite{Campa06, Campa07, Campa09, Gruppo07}.
-In this context, Bianchi type cosmological models play an important role in observational cosmology.
-Bianchi type models are the generalization of the open universe in FRW cosmology and can be able to handle the smallness in the angular power spectrum of temperature anisotropy.
+However, some observable anomaly at large scale \cite{Antoniou12} and observational data from Planck collaboration show that $\Lambda$CDM model does not fit well to the temperature power spectrum at least at low multipoles \cite{Ade13a}.
+In order to address these issues, some anisotropic plane symmetric models have been proposed in recent times \cite{Campa06, Campa09, Gruppo07}.
+In this context, Bianchi type models (which are the generalization of FRW cosmology) can be suitable to handle the smallness in the angular power spectrum of temperature anisotropy.